chad-ld/articy-webpreview/README.md

 ### Requirements:

 - A web server to host files for preview.
-- Articy Draft 3.0 or later.
+- Articy Draft 3.X
 - Text editor to modify HTML to point to Articy JSON file.
+- NOTE: Has NOT been tested with Articy Draft X

 ### Current Features: